Original Air Date: October 16, 1959

 Director: Allen Reisner

 The beauty of The Twilight Zone series is that the audience can be transported anywhere and anything can happen: the possibilities are limitless.
 In Mr. Denton on Doomsday we are dropped into the old west where a once-great gunslinger has fallen into despair only to be given a miraculous new lease on life.
 At the time of its release, Westerns like Gunsmoke ruled the silver screen, however few had seen a science fiction interpretation of the genre.

 “Portrait of a town drunk named Al Denton.
 This is a man who’s begun his dying early—a long, agonizing route through a maze of bottles.
 Al Denton, who would probably give an arm or a leg or a part of his soul to have another chance, to be able to rise up and shake the dirt from his body and the bad dreams that infest his consciousness.
 [The camera pans to a figure standing in front of a stagecoach] In the parlance of the times, this is a peddler, a rather fanciful-looking little man in a black frock coat.
 [A revolver appears on the ground] And this is the third principal character of our story.
 Its function: perhaps to give Mr. Al Denton his second chance.”

-A town drunk named Al Denton (played by Dan Duryea) was once the fastest gunslinger in town but now he is mocked and forced to sing an off-key version of “how dry I am…” simply for a drop of liquor.
+A town drunk named Al Denton (played by Dan Duryea) was once the fastest gunslinger in town but now his star has faded.
+He is mocked and forced to sing an off-key version of “how dry I am…” simply for a drop of liquor.
 His chief nemesis dressed in black is the arrogant Dan Hotaling (played by Martin Landau) who forces Denton to sing for booze.